moorepants/eme150a/content/pages/project-two.rst

 ~~~~~~~~~~

 All text and materials in the paper that were not created by your team must be
 cited here.
 Be sure to up-hold copyright laws on any included material.
+Use any
+citation style that you prefer that fully communicates the reference.

 Appendices
 ~~~~~~~~~~

-The appendices can contain details that don't belong in the main text.
-Examples are layout drawings, renderings, detailed calculations, etc. Anything that takes attention away from the main points in the paper should go in the appendices.
+The appendices can be any length and contain details that don't belong in the main text.
+This should include layout drawings, 3D renderings, detailed calculations, big tables, etc. Basically, anything that takes attention away from the main points but provides the details that back them up should go in the appendices.

 Grading
 =======